ElnuDev/konoyo/README.md

 # konoyo

 A very simple ECS implemented in Zig with heavy use of comptime.
+Doesn't do anything fancy like archetypes.

 To run the raylib exmaple, run `zig build -Dexample run`.
-You can click to spawn fumo, use WASD/arrow keys to move fumo, and press space to purge fumo.

 ## Getting started

 To get started, import konoyo and initialize an ECS world type definition with a component list.

+Component types must meet the following requirements:

-Component types cannot be named "EntityComponent" and must end in "Component".
+- name must end in "Component".
 This convention is enforced so it's clear what types in your project are queryable.
+- cannot be named "EntityComponent"
+- cannot be zero-sized (e.g. empty structs)

 Once you have declared your world type, you can initialize it with an allocator.
 For each of the provided components, konoyo internally stores a hash table mapping from a `u32` entity ID to component instances.